 About the artist

 Elisabeth Fredericks Pollnow’s art borders between three-dimensional and two-dimensional forms working out themes found in the natural world.
 Her background of living in remote areas of North Dakota and Alaska give her a deep sense of connection to nature which reflects in all of her work.
-After moving to Southern California with her husband and two children, her work has expanded to explore themes related to the beautiful desert nearby.
+After moving to Southern California, her work has expanded to explore themes related to the beautiful desert nearby.

 Elisabeth has a BA in art from Evangel University.
 She has exhibited in Pasadena, San Fernando and the Morongo Valley.
 She is a currently a member of the California Art Club, the Morongo Basin Cultural Arts Council, and Twenty-nine Palms Artist Guild.